devopness/devopness/docs/pipelines/add-pipeline-step.md

 3. Click `View` in the `Applications` card to see a list of existing `Applications`
 4. In the list of applications find the application with the pipeline you want to manage and click `DETAILS`
 5. On the upper-right corner of the applications details view click `SETTINGS`
-6. Use the drop-down menu to chose `PIPELINES`
+6. Use the drop-down menu to choose `PIPELINES`
 8. In the list of pipeline find the pipeline you want to manage and click `DETAILS`
 9. On the upper-right corner of pipeline details view click `STEPS`
 10. On the upper-right corner of the list click `ADD STEP`